ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 We will implement solutions addressing the top three hypotheses:

 1. Update System Message Processing:
-   - Implement a dedicated `_process_system_message` method to handle system message detection and processing.
+   - Review and refine the `_process_system_message` method to ensure accurate detection of Shakespearean instructions.
-   - Ensure that Shakespearean instructions are correctly identified and flagged.
-   - Update the `_generate_response` method to use the new system message processing logic.
+   - Add more robust logging within this method to track the decision-making process.

 2. Improve Response Prefix Application:
-   - Create a separate `_apply_response_prefix` method to handle prefix application.
+   - Modify the `_apply_response_prefix` method to always check the `self.is_shakespearean` flag before applying any prefix.
    - Ensure that the Shakespearean prefix "Hark!" always takes precedence when Shakespearean mode is active.
-   - Apply this method as the final step in response generation.

 3. Implement Consistent Shakespearean Mode Tracking:
-   - Add a `self.is_shakespearean` flag to the MockClaudeClient class.
-   - Update this flag based on system message processing.
-   - Use this flag consistently throughout the response generation process.
+   - Add checks for `self.is_shakespearean` at key points in the response generation process.
+   - Implement a `_set_shakespearean_mode` method to centralize the logic for setting this flag.

 4. Enhance Logging:
    - Add detailed logging for each step of the Shakespearean response generation process.
-   - Log the state of the Shakespearean flag, system message content, and final response format.
+   - Log the state of the `self.is_shakespearean` flag, system message content, and final response format.
-   - Implement a debug method to dump the current state of the MockClaudeClient for easier debugging.
+   - Implement a `debug_dump` method to output the current state of the MockClaudeClient for easier debugging.

 ## Next Steps